-Determination of the extent of water pollution caused by the use of medicinal products.
+The aim of the app is to determine the extent of water pollution caused by the use of medicines.
 By spatially displaying pharmaceuticals in water, the footprint is then used to simulate the effects of the planned measures in the catchment area.
 The tool can also be used to evaluate and communicate existing measures.

 Partners: AVIV BV, Radboud University Environmental Sciences

 Through the spatial visualization of various risk indicators, the impact of planned management measures can be better communicated throughout the catchment area.
 Using computer models, previously calculated risks are translated into information formats that are suitable for informing the general public and for decision-making processes.
 The development of an app can also drive the user-friendliness and marketing of RRA as a separate tool.

 Partners: Waterschap Zuiderzeeland, University of Osnabrück IUSF, University Twente Water Management, Radboud University Environmental Sciences, AVIV BV

 By working on: a) an inventory of the entire medical product chain, b) a cost-benefit analysis of small sewage treatment plants, c) analysis of the treatment performance of existing large-scale sewage treatment plants, the activities of other project partners will be supported by providing necessary background information.

 Partners: InProSens, Saxion UAS, Novaris Orbit Technology BV

 Development and verification of an automated, in-situ measurement system for monitoring phamaceutical concentrations and other micro-impurities in surface waters as well as effluent streams of sewage treatment plants.

 Partnesr: Novaris Orbit Technology BV, InProSens, Saxion UAS, NX Filtration, Weil Wasseraufbereitung GmbH, RUMC a.o.